 We descend the Alps to historic Bellinzona, capital of Ticino canton.

 “I’m not sure where the hotel is,” Chris says.
 “Not a problem,” his brother replies.
 “Tesla will.”
 And sure enough, the large dashboard computer screen is soon enunciating like Big Brother the optimal route to our lodgings.

 Our fleet of colourful e-cars enters under a large ‘Arrival’ archway, making a dramatic contrast to the medieval surrounds.
 Bellinzona, situated at an Alpine pinch-point, bristles with splendid, UNESCO-listed castles and city walls, all built to control passage from both the south and the north.
 Armies were halted here, and taxes and tolls collected.

 My last stop on the Grand Tour is Locarno, Switzerland’s surprise version of the tropics, complete with palm trees and the azure waters of Lake Maggiore.
 Its arcaded Piazza Grande, one of the Swiss Federation’s most famous old town squares, has never seen anything like it: electric vehicles rolling onto its cobbled acres, where cables are pulled out and drivers start silently watering their virtual horses from discretely located super-chargers.
 The future is in town.

-Reported by John Borthwick for our AA Directions Winter 2019 issue
+Reported by John Borthwick for our AA Directions Summer 2019 issue

 The Switzerland Grand Tour can be done by car or motorcycle.
 Allow at least three days to sample it in part and up to eight days for the full circuit.
 April to October is the best time, with some mountain passes only accessible during summer.
 The writer travelled courtesy of Swiss Tourism and SWISS International Airlines.